 \section{Summary}

 We constructed two-dimensional square lattice models of varying lattice sizes to study the temperature dependence of the effective pairing interactions for different candidate pairing symmetries.
-The results show that at low temperatures, the $d_{x^2-y^2}$ pairing symmetry dominates in both doped nickelates and cuprates, with a significant enhancement in the effective pairing interaction, indicating that $d_{x^2-y^2}$ pairing plays a crucial role in these strongly correlated systems.
+The results show that at low temperatures, the $d_{x^2-y^2}$ pairing symmetry dominates in both doped nickelates and cuprates, with a significant increase in the effective pairing interaction, indicating that $d_{x^2-y^2}$ pairing plays a crucial role in these strongly correlated systems.
 However, the magnitude of the $d_{x^2-y^2}$ effective pairing interaction in doped nickelates is slightly smaller than that in doped cuprates, possibly due to differences in their tight-binding parameters, leading to variations in Fermi surface warping.
 We also investigated the effect of hole doping on the $d_{x^2-y^2}$ effective pairing interaction.
 The results indicate that as the filling deviates from half-filling, the $d_{x^2-y^2}$ effective pairing interaction significantly weakens in the low-temperature region, suggesting a dependence of superconducting pairing on electron filling.
 Additionally, with increasing Coulomb interaction strength $U$, the $d_{x^2-y^2}$ pairing interaction is significantly enhanced, indicating that electron correlation effects play a key role in promoting $d_{x^2-y^2}$ superconducting pairing.
 Finally, we found that the third hopping $t''$ has a certain inhibitory effect on the $d_{x^2-y^2}$ wave pairing channel.
-However, the Coulomb interaction strength $U$ and hole doping $\langle n \rangle$ have a more significant impact on $d_{x^2-y^2}$ wave pairing.

-\underline{\it Acknowledgments} This work was supported by Beijing Natural Science Foundation (No. 1242022), and Guangxi Key Laboratory of Precision Navigation Technology and Application, Guilin University of Electronic Technology (No. DH202322).
+\underline{\it Acknowledgments} This work was supported by the Beijing Natural Science Foundation (No. 1242022) and the Guangxi Key Laboratory of Precision Navigation Technology and Application, Guilin University of Electronic Technology (No. DH202322).
 The numerical simulations in this work were performed at the HSCC of Beijing Normal University.